 Linked heavily to the guiding principles of PBL, an Arts-based pedagogy is also embedded throughout learning in several cohorts, acting not only as a tool for re-engagement, but also as a powerful therapeutic tool.
 The Italian pedagogy of Reggio Emilia suggests that the classroom environment acts as 'the third teacher,' (Malaguzzi 1998) and, as such, learning areas must be aesthetically pleasing, stimulating, filled with light and the constant display and documentation of students' work and thinking.
 As such, students are encouraged to participate in the active creation of their learning environments and transform their classrooms to reflect the themes or topics each semester.
-Staff encourage students to equally participate in this process, to ensure that they are the architects of their own learning spaces, and they have autonomy over their work.
-This process is also linked to the 'entry event,' PBL activity, that is held at the beginning of each topic to promote interest and gain student buy in.
 Students will contribute to the learning environment during each term, where they can visibly see their efforts and track their own learning.